MarcoSero/Nimble/README.md

 The answer is quite easy.
 I needed a Core Data wrapper with these features:

-- easy setup and easy finders like MagicalRecord has
+- Easy setup and finders (someone saud MagicalRecord?)
-- just 2 contexts: one for the main thread and the other for the background ones, because as someone has actually proved, this is much faster than parent+children.
+- Simple architecture: main and background context
+- iOS 7 + iCloud ready

+A lot has been written about how much faster are 2 context rather than parent+children.
 Read [here](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) and [here](http://floriankugler.com/blog/2013/5/11/backstage-with-nested-managed-object-contexts)
-- iOS 7's new iCloud API

 ## Install